2023-comp0016-avanade-team4/diagnoseai-monorepo/core/README.md

    ![Find Function App](./screenshots/fa-01.png)
 3. Click on the "Function App" you have created earlier.
    ![]()
-4. On the sidebar, click on "Configuration".
+4. On the sidebar, click on "Environment Variables".
    ![]()
 5. Click on "Advanced edit".
    ![]()